MohamedRefaat90/Mentorship-E1-G2/README.md

 2. **Explore the Code**: Delve deep into the heart of the codebase, exploring each file and line with the curiosity of a true space explorer.
 Marvel at the intricacies of Dart and Flutter as you navigate through the galaxy of code.

-3. **Contribute Your Expertise**: Launch into action by contributing your expertise to enhance the app's functionality and user experience.
-Whether it's fixing bugs, optimizing performance, or adding new features, your contributions will propel this app to new heights.

-4. **Submit Pull Requests**: Once you've made your mark on the codebase, submit pull requests with confidence, knowing that your contributions will help shape the future of space exploration for generations to come.

  ## 🎨 UI